Nicolás Castro (footballer, born 2000)

-Nicolás Federico Castro (born 1 November 2000) is an Argentine professional footballer who plays as a midfielder for Belgian club Genk.
+Nicolás Federico Castro (born 1 November 2000) is an Argentine professional footballer who plays as a midfielder for Toluca in Liga MX.

 Professional career

 A youth product of 9 de Julio, Castro joined the academy of Newell's Old Boys in 2016.
-On 3 January 2019 ,Castro signed his first professional contract with Newell's Old Boys.
+On 3 January 2019, Castro signed his first professional contract with Newell's Old Boys.
 Castro made his professional debut with Newell's Old Boys in a 1-0 Argentine Primera División loss to Argentinos Juniors on 25 November 2019.

-On 18 July 2022 he signed a five-year contract with Genk.
+On 18 July 2022, Castro signed a five-year contract with Genk.
+On 7 August 2023, he was loaned to Spanish Segunda División side Elche on a season-long deal.